 The study’s main finding shows that the gastric bypass patient had increased GLP-1 action independent of the route of feed compared to healthy controls as well as increased plasma GLP-1 concentrations.
 The study’s researchers believe that this is most likely because of increased secretion and GLP-1 action after gastric bypass surgery and is not because of the rapid passage of nutrients into the lower gut.

-Salehi does recognize that these findings do pertain to just a single person case study.
+Salehi does recognize that these findings do pertain to just a single-person case study.
 However, she believes that their findings of the increased role of GLP-1 in the insulin response are significant.
-By understanding the underlying reasons why gastric bypass surgery improves blood sugar levels and whether or not this knowledge will help guide the development of various treatment options.
+Understanding the underlying reasons why gastric bypass surgery improves blood sugar levels will help develop various treatment options.

 Severe Hypoglycemia and RNY Reversal